Julius Caesar Principles Quotes

 How we cite our quotes: (Act.Scene.Line).
 Line numbers correspond to the Riverside edition.

 Did not great Julius bleed for justice' sake?

-What villain touch'd his body, that did stab,
+What villain touched his body that did stab

 That struck the foremost man of all this world